openid/fapi/Financial_API_Implementation_And_Deployment_Advice.md

 **TLS** – Transport Layer Security

-## 5 Implementation and Deployment Advice
+# Implementation and Deployment Advice

-### 5.1 Public clients
+## Public clients

-#### 5.1.1 Introduction
+### Introduction

-[FAPI1-PART2] and [FAPICIBA] do not permit public clients.
+[@!FAPI1-PART2] and [@!FAPICIBA] do not permit public clients.
 This is because there are no widely adopted standards that would allow a sufficiently secure public client.
 In cases where a public client was desired, we recommend the use of one of the below alternatives.

-#### 5.1.2 Confidential client in the backend
+### Confidential client in the backend

 Single-page apps or mobile apps can communicate with a backend system that is itself a confidential client and is able securely hold the necessary secrets.

 The protocol used for this communication is outside of the scope of the FAPI specifications.

-#### 5.1.3 Per-installation confidential client
+### Per-installation confidential client

 On platforms where sufficiently secure storage of secrets is available, each instance of an application can register it's own secrets with the server.
 For example: